ZTT Records: Action Series

 As part of ZTT internal cataloguing of releases, they maintained two series; the Action Series, and the Incidental Series.
-The Action Series was issued mainly to singles and albums by a majority of the labels artists.
-However to confuse matters, the series also contains a booklet and a concert.
+The Action Series was issued mainly to singles and albums by a majority of the label's artists.
+However, to confuse matters, the series also contains a booklet and a concert.

-The Action series paused in 1988, and was restarted by record label manager Ian Peel in 2012.
+The Action Series paused in 1988, and was restarted by record label manager Ian Peel in 2012.